 Throughout our English curriculum we teach: reading, spelling and phonics, handwriting, punctuation, grammar, vocabulary development, construction of sentences and organisation of whole tests.

 Children are provided with opportunities throughout the week to read with an adult as well as time to enjoy texts individually in order to develop their love of reading.
 There is a well-resourced, welcoming and well used library with break time, lunchtime and afterschool access in addition to class library slots.
+All Library books are coded to match the reading levels that are used in school.
 Weekly reading lessons take place, driven by the standards set out in the National Curriculum.
 At St Swithun’s we follow the DfE Letters and Sounds Phonic Scheme to introduce our children to phonics.
 We complement this with varied inside and outside activities that enthuse and engage our children.

 Our main goal is to foster a lifelong love of reading.
 We use a variety of reading schemes which supplement each other.
 These are Bug Club, Rigby, Oxford Reading Tree and Collins Big Cat.
 All are colour encoded to ensure smooth progression and a variety of choices for the pupils.